mbari-org/vars-gridview/README.md

 ### From source

-This project is built with [hatch](https://hatch.pypa.io/) and managed with [Rye](https://rye.astral.sh/).
+VARS GridView is built with [hatch](https://hatch.pypa.io/) and managed with [Rye](https://rye.astral.sh/).
 To install from source, clone the repository and run:

 ```bash
 pip install .